 If you’re preapproved with conditions, this is still good news.
 You’ve got some pending items to take care of, such as providing missing documentation or answering additional questions so you can work toward full preapproval.
 If you’re denied, your lender should provide an explanation of exactly why this happened.
 You may need to try and improve your credit score or resolve other issues relative to your income or bank accounts before you apply again.

 As you work through the process, remember that AmeriSave is here to support you every step of the way.
 Talk to us about everything from Certified Approvals to other ways we strive to make the entire loan process easier on our customers.
-Remember that we offer the speed and confidence of getting the lowest rate that no one else offers, and our trusted loan originators are here to collaborate with you … so you can enjoy that cozy back porch.
+Remember that we offer the speed and confidence of getting the lowest rate that no one else offers, and our trusted mortgage bankers are here to collaborate with you … so you can enjoy that cozy back porch.

 1 The loan must be closed and funded prior to the expiration of the rate lock.